 In March 2017, our Mauritius subsidiary, WNS (Mauritius) Limited, obtained a term loan facility for \$84.0 million from HSBC Bank (Mauritius) Ltd. and Standard Chartered Bank, UK.
 The proceeds from this loan facility were used to finance our acquisition of HealthHelp.
 The loan bears interest at a rate equivalent to the three-month US dollar LIBOR plus a margin of 0.95% per annum.
-In connection with the term loan, we have entered into interest rate swaps with banks to swap the variable portion of the interest based on three month US dollar LIBOR to a fixed rate of 1.9635%.
+In connection with the term loan, we have entered into interest rate swaps with banks to swap the variable portion of the interest based on the three-month US dollar LIBOR to a fixed rate of 1.9635%.
 WNS (Mauritius) Limited's obligations under the term loan are guaranteed by WNS.
 The term loan is secured by a pledge of shares of WNS (Mauritius) Limited held by WNS.
 The facility agreement for the term loan contains certain covenants, including restrictive covenants relating to our indebtedness and financial covenants relating to our EBITDA to debt service ratio and total borrowings to EBITDA ratio, each as defined in the facility agreement.
 The loan matures in March 2022 and the principal is repayable in ten semi-annual installments of \$8.4 million each.
-On September 14, 2017, March 14, 2018, September 17, 2018 and March 14, 2019 we made scheduled repayments of \$8.4 million each.
-As at June 30, 2019, \$50.4 million was outstanding under this loan facility.
+On September 14, 2017, March 14, 2018, September 17, 2018, March 14, 2019, September 16, 2019 and March 16, 2020, we made scheduled repayments of \$8.4 million each.
+As at June 30, 2020, \$33.6 million was outstanding under this loan facility.
+At this point in time, we do not foresee any challenges on account of COVID-19 in complying with these covenants and servicing our debt obligations.